RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 3) The list of chromosomes or contigs in the reference is created for the GenomicsDBImport step
 4) Variants calling by sample is performed with the GATK HaplotypeCaller function
 5) A data base from variants calling by sample is generated with the GATK GenomicsDBImport function, and a list of the reference's chromosomes or contigs is created
-6) Variants calling for all samples (population) if performed with the GATK GenotypeGVCFs function, creating a single vcf file
+6) Variants calling for all samples (population) is performed with the GATK GenotypeGVCFs function, creating a single vcf file

 ## QUICK START